-HEARD was incorporated in the District of Columbia in February 2011.
-HEARD has volunteers nationwide who conduct deaf prisoner/defendant research, assist deaf prisoners with access issues, investigate possible wrongful conviction cases, and educate the Deaf community about the law and current legal issues, among other things.
+HEARD is an all-volunteer nonprofit organziation that was incorporated in the District of Columbia on February 18, 2011.
+HEARD has volunteers nationwide who conduct deaf prisoner/defendant research, assist deaf incarcerated individuals with access issues, investigate possible wrongful conviction cases, and educate the Deaf community about the law and current legal issues, and educate attorneys, among other things.

-HEARD empowers the Deaf and legal communities by providing education about individual rights, and Deaf culture and communication, respectively.
+HEARD empowers the Deaf, legal and law enforcement communities by providing education about individual rights, and Deaf culture and communication, respectively.
 HEARD created and maintains the nation's only deaf prisoner database, and is working to increase representation of the deaf in the legal profession by connecting deaf youth with legal education organizations, law schools, and law firms.

 Pat has worked as a criminal defense paralegal for ten years and as a librarian for six years.
 She has volunteered with American Red Cross and with sick-and-shut-in persons through her church for nearly a decade.
 Pat became a Prison Fellowship Ministry volunteer in 1993, and she also is a member of Kairos Prison Ministry and Abe Brown Prison Ministry in Florida.
 She began a prisoner pen pal ministry in 1993 that continues to this day.
 She entered the legal profession as a paralegal in 1994 focusing on pro bono advocacy for indigent wrongly convicted individuals.
 She has been Felix Garcia's advocate for fifteen years.
 In addition to ongoing pro bono advocacy, Pat is a certified Church of God Chaplain.